Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Robustness checks

-When estimating indirect retail pass-through, one concern is whether the estimates for $\beta_l$---the direct pass-through rate---are affected by the inclusion of joint bite as an additional variable.
+When estimating indirect retail pass-through, one concern is whether the estimates for $\beta_l$---the direct pass-through rate---are affected by the inclusion of indirect bite as an additional variable.
 If estimates for direct pass-through were to change, this would cast doubt on the main identification strategy and, by extension, the results from section \ref{section:4}.
-Figure \ref{fig:6.1} compares cumulative direct pass-through from equation \ref{eq:5} with and without joint wholesale bite included.
-Reassuringly, the figure shows that direct pass-through estimates are unaffected by the inclusion of joint wholesale bite.
+Figure \ref{fig:6.1} compares cumulative direct pass-through from equation \ref{eq:5} with and without indirect bite included.
+Reassuringly, the figure shows that direct pass-through estimates are unaffected by the inclusion of indirect bite.
 The pre-treatment period is identical and treatment effects appear in $t-2$ for both specifications.
-Including joint wholesale bite slightly attenuates the estimates, but the difference is not statistically significant (as evidenced by the overlapping confidence intervals).
+Including indirect bite slightly attenuates the estimates, but the difference is not statistically significant (as evidenced by the overlapping confidence intervals).